Development Review Process FAQ's

 How long will it take to process your applications?

-Processing time will depend on the nature and complexity of the proposal, the completeness of your submissions, turnaround times when additional information is requested by staff or external agencies, the need for peer reviews of submitted reports or studies, the level of public input received through the process, and any appeals to the Ontario Municipal Board of Council and Committee decisions.
+Processing time will depend on the nature and complexity of the proposal, the completeness of your submissions, turnaround times when additional information is requested by staff or external agencies, the need for peer reviews of submitted reports or studies, the level of public input received through the process, and any appeals to the Local Planning Appeal Tribunal of Council and Committee decisions.
 Staff can provide a general processing timeline at the pre-consultation meeting and will continue to advise you regarding timing through each step of the approval process.
 It is important to note that the target timelines for processing an application will not commence until a complete application has been submitted.

 Do all applications require a Committee or Council Decision?

 No. Council has delegated some of its approval authority to staff for certain types of applications.
 Planning & Development staff has the authority to approve applications for Site Plan Control, Final Subdivision and Consents and the release or reduction of Site Plan Control securities.
 Approval of certain minor alterations to designated heritage properties has also been delegated to Planning & Development staff.
 Engineering staff have delegated approval authority for certain matters related to plans of subdivision.
 A listing of the approval authority that has been delegated to staff can be viewed at

 What if I'm interested in developing city-owned industrial lands?

 If you are thinking about developing lands in one of the City owned business parks, there are additional steps before and during the development review process that relate to your purchase of the property from the City.
 A highly trained city owned industrial lands team comprised of planners, engineers, economic advisers and other professionals is available to help you find the property that best meets your needs and to navigate the development review process quickly and efficiently.
 Further information can be found on the Sale of City Owned Industrial Lands page.

 What if I'm developing on or adjacent to a designated heritage property?